-The proposal along with three topics has to be submitted to the GSC Chair electronically.
+The proposal along with three topics is submitted electronically to the Program Manager.
+The Program Manager will check the GPA requirements, page length and formatting requirements.
+After the proposal is reviewed and corrected, the Program Manger forwards the proposal to the GCSC Chair electronically.
 The proposal topic should be logically expressed and the proposal written in clear, unambiguous English.

-Ph.D.
-Comprehensive Examination Statement Of Topical Areas and Personal Contribution To the Formulation of Ideas and Research
+PhD Comprehensive Examination Statement Of Topical Areas and Personal Contribution To the Formulation of Ideas and Research